 World’s largest plane ‘destroyed’ in Ukraine, claims government

-Anotonov AN-225 has been used since the Soviet-era to deliver humanitarian aid to several countries
+Antonov AN-225 has been used since the Soviet-era to deliver humanitarian aid to countries

 Russia-Ukraine talks due as blasts rock Kyiv, Kharkiv